Understanding diabetes

 This simple guide aims to help you understand what the numbers mean, which ones you should focus on, and how to manage your diet to maintain a happy, healthy life with type 2 diabetes.

-carbohydrates’, which includes added sugars and fibre, not just sugar content.
+Some diabetic diets are based on balancing blood glucose by limiting carbohydrates.
+Therefore, it’s important to focus on ‘total carbohydrates’, which includes added sugars and fibre, not just sugar content.

 Some foods, such as milk and fruit, are nutritious despite being naturally high in sugar, and can be included as part of a balanced diet.

-shopping basket is to have a clear plan of what meals are more
+Of course, a great way to minimise the guesswork in your shopping basket is to have a clear plan of what meals are more effective when managing your diabetes and which ingredients are safe to choose.

 A nutritionist with experience in type 2 diabetes can help you co-create a balanced diet and meal plan that also factors in your personal tastes.